adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

+* Add trace-graphrequest / measure-graphrequest commands
-* Optimize performance for pipeline scenarios for get-graphitem, get-graphchilditem
+* Add progress for pipeline operations
 * Show-GraphHelp should take a uri
 * Get-GraphType should take a URI
 * Can we use requires to load assemblies in autographps?
 Probably not, as we need to pick the right platform, unless we do some strange tricks